 To the extent possible, the City will attempt to match its anticipated cash flow requirements with maturing investments.
-The City will not directly invest in securities maturing more than five years from the date of purchase.
+The City will not directly place investments maturing more than five years from the date of purchase.
 The portfolio's maximum average dollar-weighted maturity will be two and a half years based on the stated maturity date of the investment.